Human Papillomavirus (HPV) Test of the Cervix

 How It Is Done

 For this test, you need to remove your clothes below the waist and drape a paper or cloth covering around your waist.
 You will then lie on your back on an examination table with your knees bent and legs and feet supported by footrests.
-This allows your doctor to examine your vagina and genital area.
+This allows your doctor to examine your vagina and vulva.

 Your health professional will place an instrument called a speculum into your vagina.
 The speculum opens the vagina a little bit, allowing the inside of the vagina and the cervix to be examined.